JetBrains/Qodana/topics/custom-profiles.md

 Several inspections provide configuration options.
 You can find the list of available options on [GitHub](https://github.com/JetBrains/qodana-profiles/blob/master/.idea/inspectionProfiles/).

-For example, in case of the `MissingOverrideAnnotation` inspection you can find the `ignoreObjectMethods` and `ignoreAnonymousClassMethods` options:
+For example, in case of the `MissingOverrideAnnotation` inspection, you can find the `ignoreObjectMethods` and `ignoreAnonymousClassMethods` options:

 ```xml